PRP Injections

 Unlike cortisone injections that only reduce pain and inflammation, PRP actively repairs the damaged area, making it an ideal treatment for ligament injuries, tendinitis, and osteoarthritis.

 PRP injections work by using your body’s natural healing mechanisms to repair damaged tissues, reduce pain, and restore function.
-This minimally invasive treatment is performed in-office and typically takes less than an hour.
+This minimally invasive treatment is performed in our office and typically takes less than an hour.
 Here’s how the process works:

 Once injected, the growth factors in PRP stimulate tissue repair by promoting collagen production, new blood vessel formation, and cellular regeneration.
 This helps to strengthen tendons, ligaments, and cartilage, leading to faster healing and long-term pain relief.